Youth Advisory Council 2019

 Ashlyn Lives in: Flesherton, ON

 “As a part of the Council, I hope to contribute my passion and motivation, and work to allow more youth to join the movement and find their voice in supporting an authentically inclusive province.
 I want to aid in supporting youth who wish to make positive changes like I do!
-I hope that in the new year the movement can become a second family and a support system for more youth like it has for me, and I hope that this year the movement can bring more awareness surrounding inclusion to smaller, more isolated communities.”
+I hope that in the new year the movement can become a second family and a support system for more youth like it has for me, and I hope that this year the movement can bring more awareness surrounding inclusion to smaller, more isolated communities.

-Nick Lives in: Windsor, ON
+Kelly Lives in: Port Sydney, ON

 Eva Lives in: Stratford, ON